falconmick/tdd-demo/slides.md

 {click}

-now when the validation result is invalid, we will get our expected false value on Success and when it is successful it will be true...
+now when the validation result is invalid, we will get our expected false value and when it is successful it will be true...

 Only one problem.